 As we note above, because our goal was to isolate and test database server performance, we did not use the front-end Web client component of DS2.
-Instead, we ran a compiled driver on client machines via its command-line interface.
+Instead, we ran a compiled driver on client machines directly via its command-line interface.
 We used the default DS2 parameters and setup configuration, with the exceptions we note in the Setting up DVD Store version 2.1 sections below.

-We used eight client machines with one client connecting to each of the eight databases.
+We used eight client machines with one client going to each of the eight databases.
+In the real-world testing, we only used four client machines.
 Each client machine ran a single instance of DS2, with 16 threads to simulate a heavily loaded environment; the load-generating client machines used a 5 percent new customer setting and ran with no think time, processing requests as quickly as the servers were able.